snakemake-days-fr/events/2016_12_pasteur/README.rst

 Docker with Snakemake
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A group discussed and work around the usage of dockers for snakemake applications.
+A group discussed and worked around the usage of dockers for snakemake applications.

 What's next
 -------------------------